 Deploy a Primary Server with MariaDB Community Server 10.5 on Debian 10

-These instructions detail how to deploy a primary server in a MariaDB Replication deployment, which is suited for a transactional or OLTP workload that requires high availability (HA).
+MariaDB Replication is suited for transactional or OLTP workloads that require high availability (HA).

 These instructions require 1 or more MariaDB Server nodes deployed as replica servers.

 See the following resources for how to deploy a replica server:

 These instructions detail the deployment of the following MariaDB Community Server components:

 MariaDB Corporation provides a APT package repository for Debian 10.

 MariaDB Community Server does not require any additional software to operate as a node in MariaDB Replication.

 $ echo "fd3f41eefff54ce144c932100f9e0f9b1d181e0edd86a6f6b8f2a0212100c32c mariadb_repo_setup" \ | sha256sum -c -